microsoft/devicescript/website/docs/getting-started/register-changes.md

 The `sensor` client exposes `pressure` register object.
 We can read the register value to retreive the air pressure sensor last reading.
-As mentionned in the Jacdac docs, the reading is in `hPa` and should be around 1000.
+As mentioned in the Jacdac docs, the reading is in `hPa` and should be around 1000.

 To track pressure changes, we register a callback that triggers when the pressure reading changes by `10` hPa.